-- Note Coaches are prohibited from arguing a 20-second rule violation.
-A warning shall be given for the first offense and an ejection of the head coach on subsequent violations. - d.
-If the pitcher is not in contact with the pitching rubber, the pitcher may go to the mouth while in the dirt area; however, the pitcher must wipe off the fingers before engaging the rubber. - Note 1 A pitcher may not go to the mouth while in contact with the pitching rubber.
-Note 2 In cold weather, the umpire may announce to both teams that it is permissible for the pitcher to blow on his hand, on or off the rubber.
+- Note: Coaches and team personnel are prohibited from arguing a 20-second rule violation.
+A warning shall be given for the first offense and an ejection of the offender on subsequent violations. - d.
+If the pitcher is not in contact with the pitching rubber, the pitcher may go to the mouth while in the dirt area; however, the pitcher must wipe off the fingers before engaging the rubber. - Note 1: A pitcher may not go to the mouth while in contact with the pitching rubber. - Note 2: In cold weather, the umpire may announce to both teams that it is permissible for the pitcher to blow on his hand, on or off the rubber.